• Skip to content

 Prerequisites

-The Angular tutorial requires a working knowledge of Javascript, HTML & CSS.
+This tutorial requires a working knowledge of Javascript, TypeScript, HTML & CSS.
 It also requires the concept of OOP.
-Prior knowledge of AngularJs is not required.

 Introduction to Angular

-This Introduction to Angular Tutorial gives you a glimpse of Angular.
-Angular is a UI framework for building mobile and desktop web applications.
+This Introduction to Angular gives you a glimpse of Angular.
+Angular is a Javascript framework for building mobile and desktop web applications.
 It is built using Javascript.
-You can use it to build amazing client-side applications using HTML, CSS, and Javascript.
+You can build amazing client-side applications using HTML, CSS, and Typescript using Angular.
+Knowing how the Angular framework works is essential before you start using it.
+The following tutorials introduce you to Angular, and you will learn Angular’s architecture.

 1. Introduction to Angular